 What to Pack for Hiking in Colorado

 You never know when a storm might roll in, so it’s best to be prepared.
 Be sure to pack extra water, extra food and layers for rain.
-Here are my top gear recommendations for hiking, or you can check out the full list of my favorite hiking & backpacking gear.
+Here are my top gear recommendations for hiking, or you can check the full list of my favorite hiking & backpacking gear.

 - The best hiking clothing is both functional and comfortable.
-You’ll need to layer properly to acount for the differences in temperature and weather that you’ll experience during your hike – and be prepared for a change at a moment’s notice.
+You’ll need to layer properly to account for the differences in temperature and weather that you’ll experience during your hike – and be prepared for a change at a moment’s notice.
 Here are my picks:

 - Good hiking shoes are crucial.
-Whether you’re the Trail Runner tpe or you like a sturdy hiking boot, make sure you’ve broken them in before attempting any serious hiking.
+Whether you’re the Trail Runner type or you like a sturdy hiking boot, make sure you’ve broken them in before attempting any serious hiking.
 My favorite hiking boots are the Lowa Renegades.
 They’re tried and true!